Kid-Friendly Hanukkah Events Around Philly

 Parade beginning at 2600 Benjamin Franklin Parkway; Celebration at Fifth and Arch streets

 Yet another thing that makes living in Philly an adventure: a parade of cars topped with giant menorahs throughout the city!
 Jewish organizations from all corners of the Philadelphia metro area outfit their cars with menorahs and converge to fill the Parkway with light and music.
 Even if you aren’t part of the festive motorcade, you can watch it pass by, and join in the revelry.
-The parade goes all the way to Independence Mall, where kids can enjoy treats, face painting, balloon art, live music, dancing, and more.
+The parade goes all the way to Independence Mall, with celebration and a giant menorah.

 239 Arch St.